 - Please use these notes as lesson plans.
 They form a structured course which takes the children through the stages of development, starting with working on their backs (supine), tummies (prone), sitting, kneeling and then standing.
 With some children progress to the next stage may take longer than for others.
 Do not be afraid to repeat activities from previous sessions.
-From then work is done on balance, bi-lateral movement (crossing over from their left to right sides, and vice versa) and co-ordination. - 2 Please take your time in working through this programme go at the pace of the slowest in your group of children there is no rush. - 3 Please do not underestimate the assessment.
+From then work is done on balance, bi-lateral movement (crossing over from left to right sides, and vice versa) and co-ordination. - Please do not underestimate the assessment.
 Schools who do the assessments are able to see children's progress and this re-iterates the importance of this routine.
-Schools have also been able to use these results to attract funding to help pay for TA salaries to run the sessions. - 4 Each lesson is organised into 3 sections: warm up time (using 'In the Pond, On the Bank', Simon Says, etc), focus for the session which is work on a specific area, (middle section) and ending with a relaxation session. - 5 Lots of schools use music for their Cool Kids sessions and find it helps the children with their sense of timing and hence co-ordination.
+Schools have also been able to use these results to attract funding to help pay for TA salaries to run the sessions. - Each lesson is organised into 3 sections: warm up time (using 'In the Pond, On the Bank', Simon Says, etc), work on specific area, (middle section) and ending with a relaxation session. - 4 Lots of schools use music for their Cool Kids sessions and find it helps the children with their sense of timing and hence co-ordination.
 Music can also help to keep sessions fun thereby holding children's attention for longer!
-Suggestions for the warm up are T Rex, We Love to Boogie; Abba, Dancing Queen and Madness, Baggy Trousers. - 6 Relaxation is easily skipped through to move the children on to their next lesson.
+Suggestions for the warm up are T Rex, We Love to Boogie; Abba, Dancing Queen and Madness, Baggy Trousers. - Relaxation is easily skipped through to move the children on to their next lesson.
 Please give them time to relax fully (not something many children do easily in their busy and exciting lives).
-Lots of children need relaxation strategies to help them when they get stressed or cross to help them to calm themselves down.
+Lots of children need relaxation strategies to help them when they get stressed or cross, to help them to calm themselves down.
 Many schools use relaxing music for this part of the session.
 One suggestion of a suitable CD is 'Body & Soul Music to Balance your Life', from 'unionsquaremusic.co.uk', relax 007.
-(We bought our copy from HMV.) - 7 Please feel free to contact us at the Gem Centre should you need any more ideas, support, training or more Cool Kids Information for Schools / Activity Leaflets.
-Telephone: 01902 446302/3 or email Rosalind.Roscoe@wolvespct.nhs.uk.
+(We bought our copy from HMV.) - Please feel free to contact us at the Gem Centre should you need any more ideas, support, training or more Cool Kids Information for Schools / Activity Leaflets.
+Telephone: 01902 446303 or email Rosalind.Roscoe@wolvespct.nhs.uk or Sue.Nelson@wolvespct.nhs.uk.